Alpha effect and dynamo in density-stratified turbulence with large-scale shear: applications to protoplanetary discs and astrophysical clouds: Conclusions

 \section{Conclusions}

 In the present study we determine the $\alpha$ effect and the effective pumping velocity of a large-scale magnetic field caused by a combined effect of the density-stratified turbulence and a large-scale shear for arbitrary Mach numbers.
-These effects are derived applying the spectral $\tau$ approach that is valid for large fluid and magnetic Reynolds numbers.
-These effects are the main reasons for generation of the large-scale magnetic field in protoplanetary discs, colliding protogalactic clouds and merging protostellar clouds.
+These phenomena are derived applying the spectral $\tau$ approach that is valid for large fluid and magnetic Reynolds numbers.

-We demonstrate that the finite Mach number effects does not affect the contributions caused by the inhomogeneity of turbulence to the $\alpha$ tensor and effective pumping velocity.
+We demonstrate that the finite Mach number effects does not affect the contributions caused by the inhomogeneity of turbulence to the $\alpha$ tensor, but they influence the effective pumping velocity of the mean magnetic field.
 In addition, the isotropic part of the ${\bm \alpha}$ tensor is independent of the exponent of the turbulent kinetic energy spectrum for this system.
+On the other hand, the anisotropic part of the ${\bm \alpha}$ tensor depends on this exponent, and the latitudinal profile of differential rotation also contributes to this anisotropic part of the ${\bm \alpha}$ tensor.
+The latter may be important for the dynamo operation in the upper parts of the solar and stellar convection zones.
 We also find an additional contribution to the effective pumping velocity of the mean magnetic field that is proportional to the product of the fluid density stratification and the divergence of the mean fluid velocity caused by collapsing (or expanding) astrophysical clouds.
 On the other hand, we show that the ${\bm \alpha}$ tensor is independent of the effects of collapsing (or expanding) clouds.

+These effects may be the reasons for generation of the large-scale magnetic field in protoplanetary discs, colliding protogalactic clouds, merging protostellar clouds, solar and stellar convective zones.
+In particular, the theoretical results of Section~\ref{subsect-6.2} are directly applicable to the solar and stellar convective zones (which is a subject of a separate study).